RobotecAI/RobotecGPULidar/README.md

     1. You may be asked to create Nvidia account to download
 3. Export environment variable:
    1. `export OptiX_INSTALL_DIR=<your-OptiX-path>`.
-4. Use `setup.bash --rgl-install-deps` script to install RGL dependencies.
+4. Run `./setup.py --install-deps` to install RGL dependencies.
    - It will install dependencies from `apt` and [vcpkg](https://vcpkg.io/en/index.html).
-5. Use `setup.bash` script to build.
+5. Use `setup.py` script to build.
-   - It will run CMake and then make.
+   - It will use CMake to generate files for build system (make) and build.
    - You can pass optional CMake and make parameters, e.g.
-     - `./setup.bash --cmake -DCMAKE_BUILD_TYPE=Debug --make -j 16`
+     - `./setup.py --cmake="-DCMAKE_BUILD_TYPE=Debug" --make="-j 16"`
-   - See `setup.bash --help` for usage information.
+   - See `setup.py --help` for usage information.

 ## Building on Windows